 The Authority and the Urban Redevelopment Authority of Pittsburgh (URA) are owners of a 28-acre site in the Lower Hill where the Civic Arena had been located.
 The Authority owns two thirds of this property and the URA owns one third.
-Pittsburgh Arena Real Estate Redevelopment LP (PAR), a related entity to the Pittsburgh Penguins, has an option to develop the 28-acre site.
+Pittsburgh Arena Real Estate Redevelopment LP, (PAR) a related entity to the Pittsburgh Penguins, has an option to develop the 28-acre site.

 In support of the development of the 28-acre site, the Authority constructed a road grid at the Lower Hill site, which was dedicated to the City of Pittsburgh in 2019.
-The Authority has and is facilitating the development of the I-579 Cap project by undertaking the design and by taking the lead on obtaining and managing the funding.
+The Authority facilitated the development of the I-579 CAP project by undertaking the design and by taking the lead on obtaining and managing the funding.
+The I-579 CAP Project creates a new city owned park ( the Frankee Pace Park), which opened in November 2021.